ajacobhack/ajacobhack/README.md

 # 👉 About me!

-I am pentester and cybersecurity consultant passionate about hacking.
+I am pentester and cybersecurity consultant passionate about hacking and offensive security.
 I am certified in CEHv12 (Certified Ethical Hacker) EC-Council.
 I am proactive in learning and I am always trying new techniques and expanding my knowledge.

 # 🚀 Projects